 The route from Luz beach to Fóia, the tallest peak in the Algarve, took us about an hour (50 km).
-Our GPS wanted us to fully discover the mountains because we drove through some winding paths and forest roads.
+My GPS wanted me to fully discover the mountains because I drove through some winding paths and forest roads.

 Sometimes I thought that the GPS was wrong… along the way there were parts where two cars wouldn’t fit the road and when I looked downwards I only prayed that the road would be clear so I didn’t have to do any dangerous manoeuvres – it was a narrow path without any protection and with a ravine of a few hundred metres.

-After 5 km we were back to the national road – what a relief.
-A few metres ahead we stopped at the first viewpoint.
+After 5 km, we were back to the national road – what a relief.
+A few metres ahead I stopped at the first viewpoint.

-Just 2 km away we could find the highest peak of Serra de Monchique, Fóia.
-There, we came across the small chapel of Santo António, a café/restaurant, a souvenir shop, some radio aerials (if I’m not mistaken) and an amazing view over the Algarve and the sea.
+Just 2 km away, I found the highest peak of Serra de Monchique, Fóia.
+There, I came across the small chapel of Santo António, a café/restaurant, a souvenir shop, some radio aerials (if I’m not mistaken) and an amazing view over the Algarve and the sea.

 To be honest, I wasn’t dazzled by this place.
-I believe that it was in part because of the marvelous landscapes I saw in the north of Portugal that set the bar high.
+I believe that it was in part because of the marvellous landscapes I saw in Northern Portugal that set the bar high.
 Once in paradise, all that follows is not the same.